 The generated provider.tf includes a minimum version constraint (>= X.Y.Z) based on the provider version that Terraform downloaded.
 If you'd rather pin an exact version, use -provider-version 1.2.3.

-Jamf Protect and Jamf Platform require Terraform 1.14+ for terraform query support. jamformer downloads this automatically, but it's worth knowing if you're supplying your own Terraform binary via -terraform-path.
+Jamf Protect and Jamf Platform discovery rely on terraform query, which requires Terraform 1.14+. jamformer downloads this automatically, but it's worth knowing if you're supplying your own Terraform binary via -terraform-path.

 What's next